Burgundy800020/SocialApp/README.md

 Sign up for an account and follow other users to see the problems they have posted.
 Write your own math problems (Latex is supported) and share them with your community.

 This app was built using the MERN (MongoDb, Express, React, Node.js) stack.
+The client side app also uses Redux to keep global states.

 ## Available Scripts